214zzl995/subtitle-fast/crates/subtitle-fast-decoder/README.md

 1. **Build a configuration** – callers either use defaults or read from environment variables/CLI options to decide which backend to try, which input to open, and how many frames to buffer.
-2. **Instantiate a backend** – the crate exposes factory helpers that negotiate with FFmpeg, VideoToolbox, Windows Media Foundation, or a lightweight mock backend compiled for CI.
+2. **Instantiate a backend** – the crate exposes factory helpers that negotiate with FFmpeg, VideoToolbox, D3D11/DXVA on Windows, Windows Media Foundation, or a lightweight mock backend compiled for CI.
 3. **Stream frames** – once a backend is active it produces `YPlaneFrame` values containing luma data, dimensions, stride, timestamps, and (when available) frame indices.
 Frames are delivered through an async stream that respects backpressure.